Lakshika Kaushik

 Getting anxious before routine activities

-Your child may begin comparing themselves with others and feel they are not doing well enough.
+Your child may start comparing themselves with others and question their own abilities.

 Comparing themselves with peers